Skip to article frontmatterSkip to article content

 Evaluation Function: f(n) = h(n)

-Strategy: Expand node that appears closest to goal.
+Strategy: Expand node that appears closest to goal based on heuristic estimate.

 How it works: